brimonk/brimonk/README.md

 * **supply chain management software**.
 I'm working on a project with some friends to help give college students a simulated experience at some day to day operations of their careers.
 This project is also in deep development.
+* **Smart Plugs**.
+After a fiasco with horrible Terms and Conditions, and a Chinese Smart Plug, I decided that it would behoove me to just make some of my own, as a Christmas gift.
+It is in active development.

 **Finished**